Nick Brandt: Across the Ravaged Land

 In 2013, Brandt completed the trilogy On This Earth, A Shadow Falls, Across the Ravaged Land (the titles designed to form one consecutive sentence) with Across the Ravaged Land.
 A book of the photography was released the same year.

 Across the Ravaged Land introduced humans in Brandt's photography for the first time.
 One such example is Ranger with Tusks of Elephant Killed at the Hands of Man, Amboseli, Kenya 2011.
 This photograph features a ranger employed by Big Life Foundation, a foundation started by Brandt in 2010 to help preserve critical ecosystems in Kenya and Tanzania.
 The ranger holds the tusks of an elephant of the Amboseli region killed by poachers.

-The Petrified

-In 2013, Brandt released a photographic collection entitled The Petrified in which he collected animal carcasses petrified after drowning in the Lake Natron in Tanzania, as if their frozen carcasses were still perched in real life.
+Across the Ravaged Land includes a series of photographs entitled The Petrified in which he collected animal carcasses petrified after drowning in the Lake Natron in Tanzania, as if their frozen carcasses were still perched in real life.
 The collection was featured in the Smithsonian Magazine.